 History is a way of understanding the whole of the human condition as it has unfolded in time.
 Without history, nothing makes sense, from the meaning of words to the formation of identities, to institutions, states, and societies.
 History straddles the boundary between the social sciences and humanities.
 Like the other social sciences, it has established methods of investigation and proof, but it differs from them in that it encompasses, potentially, every area of human culture from the beginning of recorded time.
 Like the other humanities, it uses ordinary language and established modes of telling its stories, but it is constrained by evidence left us from the past.

-History is not a body of facts to be transferred temporarily from the erudition of a professor to the memory of a student.
-It is a way of understanding the whole of the human condition as it has unfolded in time.
-History is one of the largest departments at Wesleyan and is home to a distinguished group of teacher-scholars whose work ranges from the medieval to the post-modern, from the Middle East to the Midwest, from gender and sexuality to science and economics, from micro-history to world history.
-Faculty in History have been at the forefront of interdisciplinary work and program building at Wesleyan for over five decades.
+The History Department is home to a distinguished group of scholar-teachers whose work ranges from the medieval to the post-modern, from the Middle East to the Midwest, from gender and sexuality to science and economics, from micro-history to world history.

 David Perry is a freelance journalist, author, and history professor at Dominican University in Chicago.
 He visited Wesleyan to give a lecture on his current work as a disability rights journalist.
 I sat down with him, and asked him some questions about history, journalism, and the merits of a liberal arts education. see more

 Experts Discuss Fake News, Then and Now at History Matters Panel